-The doctoral students and candidates in Comparative Theology at Boston College are hosting the 16th annual Engaging Particularities conference.
+The doctoral students and candidates in Comparative Theology at Boston College welcome you to our annual Engaging Particularities conference!
 It is the longest-running, student-run conference dedicated to theology/religious studies in the Northeastern sector of the United States.
 It seeks to foster at the level of graduate and post-graduate inquiries the possibility of interreligious enrichment and cooperation.

 In 2003, under the graduate student leadership of Tracy Tiemeier, Dan Joslyn-Siemiatkowski, and Adrianne Nagy, and with the advisement of Francis X. Clooney, S.J., the conference aimed to fulfill the vision of the 1995 General Congregation of the Society of Jesus, particularly Decree 5 on mission and interreligious dialogue.
 It remains dedicated space for the development of graduate students and young scholars refine their comparative methodologies and test comparative categories, due to the support of the Theology Department and the U.S. Jesuit Assistancy for Mission and Interreligious Dialogue,